MavenWave-DevOps/ignite-argocd/README.md

 **BE SURE THAT YOUR `kubectl` CONTEXT IS POINTING TO YOUR LOCAL CLUSTER**

 The following export command will change your kubeconfig file path. **Please note** this is permanent within the shell.
-To rerun this tutorial or work on something seperate, use a new shell or reset the KUBECONFIG variable appropiately.
+To rerun this tutorial or work on a different kubernetes project, use a new shell (this will undo the change) or change the KUBECONFIG variable appropiately.

 ```sh
 export KUBECONFIG=$PWD/kubeconfig